 Dividing debt in a New Jersey divorce is a complicated matter that is determined by several factors.
 Working with a skilled Somerset County divorce lawyer can assist you with your property division case by locating all relevant evidence for applicable factors and presenting it to the court in the most favorable way.

-If you need advice about how debt will be divided in your divorce, call DeTommaso Law Group today at (908) 274-3028.
+If you need advice about how debt will be divided in your divorce, call DeTommaso Law Group, LLC today at (908) 274-3028.